 Lawn clippings and leaves are a great source of mulch that is both healthy and readily available.
 Though you should leave some grass clippings on your lawn to fertilize it, gathering any grass that has made its way onto sidewalks or the road will be quite beneficial to your garden beds.

 Mix any fallen leaves in your yard with the lawn clippings for added nutrition.
 This mulch is ideal for edible plant areas and will provide nutrients as it degrades.

 In recent years, the newspaper has become a major fad among gardeners.
 It’s inexpensive, the dyes are becoming more organic, and it works wonders for gardening!
 If you choose this mulching method, use 4-6 layers of newspaper, soak it, and set it on top of the soil.

 For a more appealing appearance, place the newspaper behind a thin layer of gravel or woodchips, similar to how you would use plastic or cloth for your garden beds.

 Another common option is cocoa shells.
-They have a wonderful color and a chocolatey aroma.
+They have a wonderful color and a chocolate aroma.
 Please keep your pets a safe distance away from them.
 Cocoa shells are the seed covers for cocoa beans used to make chocolate.
 Chocolate is toxic to dogs and cats.

 Pine needles that pile under your evergreens are a mulch that you may already have on hand.
 They’re great mulch for acid-loving plants like blueberries and azaleas.
 They lower the pH of the soil as they decompose, making it more acidic.